 For more information, contact Air France's international vaccination centre:

-It is advisable to drink only bottled water sold in sealed, tamper-proof containers.
+It is recommended to drink bottled water in Istanbul.

 For stays of less than 90 days, you do not need to obtain a visa if you are a citizen or national of one of the countries with which Turkey has entered into visa exemption agreements.